-Ghanaian musicians are currently making huge successes and it is certain that very soon, some of them will join the list of the richest African musicians.
-The saying that the laborer is worthy of his wage is confirmed in the lives and career of Ghanaian musicians who are really working hard to make it in the field of music.
+The list of richest Ghanaian musicians is being compiled today because Ghanaian musicians are currently making huge successes and it is certain that very soon, some of them will join the list of the richest African musicians.
+The wise saying that “the laborer is worthy of his wages” is confirmed in the lives and career of Ghanaian musicians who are really working hard to make it in the field of music.
 There are some of them who had nothing before climbing up the music stage but today, they are self-made millionaires.

 10. Kwaw Kese

 Emmanuel Kofi Botwe, a.k.a.
 Kwaw Kese was actually from a poor background but his love for music totally brought him fortune.
 He started writing songs, rapping and doing some stage entertainments among his friends and classmates while he was still in the junior secondary school.
 His popularity began when he released his first hit, “Oye Nonsense” on the compilation album, The Execution Diary.

 Since then, he has been coming up in the music world and has featured in shows of more prominent musicians like Wyclef Jean, 2Face Idibia, Professor J of Tanzania, Sarkodie, Brymo, Memphis Bleek, etc. He currently owns his own record label, has a ward named after him at the Panthang Mental Home in Accra, and has also been nominated for some music awards.
 His hard work has really paid off.

 Popularly known as the Grandpapa or Godfather of Hiplife, Reggie Rockstone has made fortunes out of music.
 He currently owns the booming the ‘Django Bar’ and ‘Grandpapa’s lounge/bar’ which he was able to establish with the money he made from the deal he signed with Globacom.
 Though we wouldn’t say he was born poor but the fact is that music is a major contributor to his wealth.